UnforeseenOcean/Loki/README.md

 If you cannot get past the initialization step, you need to increase the current capability of the power source.
 Brown-out detection on Arduino will keep resetting the CPU if the power rail is unstable.

+**NOTE: If your Arduino does not reset properly on power-up state, extend the reset switch and place it somewhere on your toy.
+It will be needed to play the music.**

 # Generating music files

 You can use any DAW to set up a beat detection (I used Fruity Peak Controller, Maximus, and Parametric EQ 2) for easier conversion.